Table of Contents

 Databricks

 DataBricks, by contrast, is a unified data analytics platform designed by the creators of Apache Spark.
-It’s an open-source, cloud-based platform aimed at simplifying the complexities of big data and machine learning, all within one environment.
+It’s an open-source, cloud-based platform that aims to simplify the complexities of big data and machine learning within one environment.

 Pros of DataBricks